 The answer depends on which exchange you choose—many factors determine how high or low these fees can be.
 For example, some exchanges will charge a flat fee per deposit, while others might have a percentage-based processing rate (i.e., 3% commission on all trades).
 Some platforms will waive the deposit fee if you reach a specific deposit limit.
 Still, other platforms like FTX offer completely free deposits for their users.

 The trading fee is the amount you pay for trading a cryptocurrency.
-It is charged when you buy or sell a cryptocurrency on a per-trade basis.
+It is charged when you buy or sell cryptocurrency like Dogecoin on a per-trade basis.
 The trading fee is typically charged as a percentage of the transaction amount.

 The fee is based on the type of cryptocurrency you buy or sell.
 For example, some exchanges charge higher prices for trading cryptocurrencies with smaller market caps, so it may cost you more to trade SOL USD than BTC USD, the highest-grossing crypto available today.
 The trading fee may be set as a flat rate, a percentage of the transaction amount, or a combination of both.